EkaiiMC/Ekaiiju/README.md

-# Abomination - a WIP Folia/Kaiiju fork
+# Ekaiiju - a WIP Folia/Kaiiju fork

-WIP, ETA early February.
-I'm working on pretty aggresive patches, you can check out the experimental_entity_multithreading branch if you're interested in progress.
-The goal is to multithread as much as possible to put as many players in a region as possible.
+Forked from Abomination

 # ###################################